-This phenomenon occurs typically around 8 to 10 hours after an individual with diabetes goes to sleep.
+This phenomenon typically occurs around 8 to 10 hours after an individual with diabetes sleeps.

-Not all high blood sugar levels in the morning are the result of the dawn phenomenon, however.
-They can also occur as a result of eating sugary or high-carbohydrate snacks before bed, taking an incorrect dose of medication, or not taking enough insulin.
+However, not all cases of high blood sugar levels in the morning result from the dawn phenomenon.
+Hyperglycemia can also occur as a result of:

-Waking up during the night and testing blood sugar can be an effective way to determine whether these peaks are a result of the dawn phenomenon or down to other causes.
+Waking up during the night and testing blood sugar can effectively determine whether these peaks result from the dawn phenomenon or other causes.

 The complications of diabetes are often the effects of prolonged hyperglycemia.